Have you connected Paul's words to the Thessalonians with John's teaching in Revelation concerning the First Resurrection of the dead?

 I believe that the primary, "Pre-Wrath" resurrection and Rapture will take place soon after the opening of the Sixth Seal.
-At that time, everyone on earth will see "the face of Him who sits on the throne" (Revelation 6:16), which I see as a depiction of Jesus in the clouds of the sky (the same clouds as in Matthew 24:30 and in 1 Thessalonians 4:17).
+At that time, everyone on earth will see "the face of Him who sits on the throne" (Revelation 6:16), which I see as a depiction of Jesus in the clouds of the sky (the same clouds seen in Matthew 24:30 and in 1 Thessalonians 4:17).
 At that time, He will catch up a host of believers into the clouds of the air; and it is this great multitude of believers (from every nation, tribe, people, and tongue) seen soon thereafter, by John, in heaven praising God (7:9,10).
 This is before the Seventh Seal is even opened (8:1), and this multitude will be saved from the wrath of God (1 Thessalonians 5:9,10) about to be unleashed upon the earth at that time, via the Trumpet Judgments.

 The "Pre-Wrath" Rapture of Matthew 24:30,31 will take place immediately after the distinct changes in the sun, moon, and stars of 24:29 occur, which are equivalent to the cosmic disturbances seen to take place after the Sixth Seal is opened (Revelation 6:12,13).
 This will be before the opening of the Seventh Seal (8:1), which will be some time (I suspect about a year) before the sounding of the Seventh Trumpet; and the latter is when Jesus will return to rule and reign (11:15-17).
 Then, after He returns to earth, those souls who have been beheaded for their faith and testimony for Jesus will be resurrected (20:4b) as the completion of the first resurrection.